 In our evaluation, we further explored data efficiency and stability of all the approaches.
-Due to space limitations, we summarize the results here, and refer the reader to the Appendix for a full analysis.
+Due to space limitations, we summarize the results here, and refer the reader to our technical report [2] for a full analysis.
 Our findings suggest that most approaches are data-efficient, and the size of the training set does not impact their accuracy and fairness significantly.
-In particular, most approaches produce stable results when trained on 1K data points and higher.
-We do not observe any significant pattern across the dimension of pre-, in-, and post-processing.
 Further, we find that approaches show low variance over different choices of training sets, with only a small number of outliers.
-Their variance tends to be higher for metrics they do not target.